blackberry/Falco-bypasses/README.md

 - **Write below ...**
 - other rules that depend on _fd.name_ or _fd.directory_ comparison

-<ins>Suggested mitigations:</ins> Warnings on symlink creation; ability to detect symlink-relative paths.
+<ins>Suggested mitigations:</ins> Warnings on symlink creation; ability to detect symlink-relative paths; detecting link and linkat syscals for hard link creation.

 ### <a name="escalation"></a>A special case of "Sudo Potential Privilege Escalation"